City Colleges of Chicago Fact Sheet

-in growing fields: healthcare, TDL, business, advanced manufacturing, information technology, and culinary arts and hospitality.
+in growing fields: healthcare, TDL, business, advanced manufacturing, information technology, education, and culinary arts and hospitality.

 and facilities with employer demand to close the skills gap.
 More than 3,000 students have found a job or paid internship since the C2C program

 - Capital plan: A capital plan of nearly $700 million includes the completion of a new $251 million Malcolm X College campus, a $45 million TDL Center at Olive-Harvey College, and